A whole new world – first steps in technical communication

-When someone joins us at 3di as a new Technical Author, they might have a strong technical background and some experience of writing.
+When someone joins us at 3di as a new author providing technical authoring services, they might have a strong technical background and some experience of writing.
 However, the world of technical communication might be new to them.
 How do we get them started without scaring the living daylights out of them?

 I joined 3di back in 2014, when I arrived with a scientific background – a perfect fit for Roche projects.
 But I had no previous experience of the technical communication field.